Table of Contents

-- Corticotropes (C) are at the posterior tip
+- Corticotropes (C) is at the posterior tip

-- Thyrocytes (Tr) are at the opposite corner
+- Thyrocytes (Tr) is at the opposite corner

-- The most ventral cells are the gonadotropes (G), followed by the main thyrotropes (T), the somatotropes and lactotropes (S/L), and the melanotropes (M)
+- The most ventral cells are the gonadotropes (G), followed by the main thyrotropes (T), the somatotropes and lactotrophs (S/L), and the melanotropes (M)